deadlydog/deadlydog.github.io/_posts/2024-05-24-A-simple-PowerShell-script-template-I-use-when-creating-new-scripts.md

 The main point is having a boilerplate template to start from can save you time and help ensure that all of your scripts have a consistent feel.

+Do you use a template for your scripts?
+Are you going to start after reading this?
+Is there anything you would add or change in the template I provided?
+Let me know in the comments below!

 Hopefully you found this useful.
 Happy coding!